-You will probably not be asked to help run drill string into the hole, but if you should find yourself acting as a floorman, remember that a golden rule is never to put a hand on the pipe already in the hole.
+You will probably not be asked to help run drill string into the hole, but if you should act as a floorman, remember that a golden rule is never to put a hand on the pipe already in the hole.
 The driller may lower the additional pipe when you don’t expect it.

-In earlier generations, roughnecks were very well paid but were not given much safety training.
-Most of them finished with more gold rings than their fingers left to put on.
+In earlier generations, roughnecks were well paid but not given much safety training.
+Most finished with more gold rings than their fingers left to put on.

 Trip hazards in oil rigs

 Trips on stairs can be a hazard in oil rigs.
 Always have one hand available for the railing – especially on a floating unit.
-It follows that we should move anything too heavy or bulky to be carried in one hand between different levels by winch.
+We should move anything too heavy or bulky to be carried in one hand between different levels by winch.

-Hoses and pipe connections occasionally fail when high pressures are used, either during pressure testing or pumping operations such as cementing or formation stimulation.
+Hoses and pipe connections occasionally fail when high pressures are used during pressure testing or pumping operations such as cementing or formation stimulation.
 A small leak may result in a fine jet of high-pressure liquid that can cut and penetrate soft material.

-If a hose or pipe fails during a high-pressure operation, the broken connection will flail around violently until the pump operator has had time to react.
-You will notice that during a high-pressure operation, the lines and hoses will be chained to a fixed part of the rig structure or to a stake hammered into the ground.
-This is to restrain movement in case of failure, but it is not always 100% effective.
+If a hose or pipe fails during a high-pressure operation, the broken connection will flail violently until the pump operator has had time to react.
+You will notice that during a high-pressure operation, the lines and hoses will be chained to a fixed part of the rig structure or a stake hammered into the ground.
+This restrain movement in case of failure is not always 100% effective.

 Avoid these two oil rig hazards by keeping your distance from high-pressure lines, especially while pumping or testing.

-Coring is always interesting, and you may be impatient to see whether a good core has been recovered.
+Coring is always enjoyable; you may be impatient to see whether a good core has been recovered.
 Avoid putting your fingers into the bottom of the core barrel while hanging an inch above the floor.

-Not only is the core barrel itself a suspended load, but the core inside it may be supported only by friction and may slide out at the wrong moment.
+The core barrel is a suspended load and the core inside it may be supported only by friction and may slide out at the wrong moment.

 Wire rope to backup tongs

-When the drilling crew is running pipe in or out of the hole, they tighten or loosen the connections utilizing tongs operated by pairs of wire ropes.
-One wire goes to the draw-works and does the pulling; the other goes from the so-called backup tongs to a fixed point on the rig floor to stop the other half of the connection from turning.
-When the driller tightens the pulling cable, the backup tong will suddenly rotate a quarter of a turn around the pipe, and the wireline which was lying loose will snap tight.
+When the drilling crew is running pipe in or out of the hole, they tighten or loosen the connections using tongs operated by wire ropes.
+One wire goes to the drawworks and pulls; the other goes from the so-called backup tongs to a fixed point on the rig floor to stop the other half of the connection from turning.
+When the driller tightens the pulling cable, the backup tong will suddenly rotate a quarter of a turn around the pipe, and the wireline that was lying loose will snap tight.
 Anyone standing too close to this cable could then be seriously hurt.

 Drilling fluid sprays

 The tongs are not the only hazard when pulling the drill pipe out.
-Remember that there may be a column of drilling fluid types almost 30 meters high inside the pipe.
+Remember that a column of drilling fluid types may be almost 30 meters high inside the pipe.
 As the connection has unscrewed, this liquid (commonly with a pH of 10 or 11) may spurt out into the eyes of the unwary spectator.

 Tubulars hazards are being lifted through the V-door in oil rigs.